majianjia/tinyml-contest/README.md

 Total ops (MAC): 222272(0.22M)
 Prediction time :0us
 Total memory:15024
-Top 1 Accuracy on Tensorflow 96.09%
+Top 1 Accuracy on Tensorflow 96.57%
-Top 1 Accuracy on NNoM  96.55%
+Top 1 Accuracy on NNoM  96.41%

+Process finished with exit code 0

 ```

 More information will be updated on https://github.com/majianjia/tinyml-contest and https://github.com/majianjia/nnom